Offer, confirmation and registration - LPC

 The Training Contracts Advisory Service (TCAS) provides dedicated advice to help you to find a training contract.
 Our legal experts are trained to guide you through the process of finding employment both within the legal profession and in the public and commercial sectors of the economy.
 You can start using the service as soon as you accept your place on the Legal Practice Course (LPC) at The City Law School.
 To book an appointment with a TCAS advisor please email email@example.com.

-When you start the LPC you will receive a booklet, which provides you with information to help you develop your CV, covering letters and training contract applications.
+When you start the LPC you will receive further information on how to develop your CV, covering letters and training contract applications.
 If you need one-to-one advice, you can make an individual appointment throughout the year with the service.
 Our TCAS advisors are there to help you prepare for interviews, assessment days or presentations.

 TCAS regularly keep LPC students informed about the latest developments in legal recruitment.
 Our TCAS advisors liaise with law firms on a regular basis and we are constantly on the lookout for any advertised training contract, paralegal or similar vacancies that you might miss during a very busy LPC year.